Am I Overpaying for a Diamond? Why It Happens (and What to Check Before You Buy)

 Robyn Bell-Wong is a Calgary-based Independent Jewellery Advisor and Consultant specializing in engagement rings, diamonds, and meaningful fine jewellery purchases.

-With over 15 years of experience in luxury retail, fine jewellery, and client service, and as a GIA Applied Jewelry Professional, she provides private, buyer-side guidance to clients making high value jewellery decisions across Canada and the U.S.
+With over 20 years of experience in service, 5 years at the top of a fine jewellery house, 300+ clients guided, and a GIA Applied Jewelry Professional designation, she provides private, buyer-side guidance to clients making high value jewellery decisions across Canada and the U.S.

 Through Refined by Robyn, she supports clients with engagement ring guidance, independent ring reviews, and private jewellery consulting for meaningful purchases.